 An effective analysis will be the best way to ensure you make informed decisions.
 Be sure to monitor your KPIs as you’re collecting them to get a jump on anything that’s not performing the way it should.
 Share the information with your team and open the floor to discussions about effectiveness.
 Evaluate which strategies worked and which need improvement.
 Determine whether you need to adjust your approach or implement a new one.

-If you are arriving at inconsistent data and are not seeing the predicted results, reevaluate your KPIs and the measure you took to obtain information.
+If you are arriving at inconsistent data and are not seeing the predicted results, reevaluate your KPIs and the measures you took to obtain information.
 Avoid taking action until you understand what will drive change at your institution.

 Everything you’ve done to define KPIs, collect data, and make decisions eventually leads you to the actions you can take to improve your institution.
 You may need to take remedial action to address problems with short-term solutions.
 For more significant issues, you will need to implement strategic initiatives that will spark institutional changes.

-When it’s time to act, take the following steps.
+When it’s time to act, take the following steps: